How to Evaluate Employee Potential | Thomas.co

 What are the key characteristics of high potential employees?

 Ability relates to performance, and the potential to perform roles at a more senior position.
-It relates to an individual’s expertise, as well as their innate abilities.
+It relates to an individual’s expertize, as well as their innate abilities.
 Able employees illustrate the capacity to work autonomously and consistently deliver results.

 Individuals with high aspiration show the desire to grow - whether developing knowledge or shouldering further responsibility.
-They aspire to accountability for decision making, and are clear on their long-term goals, making them great candidates for development programmes.
+They aspire to accountability for decision making, and are clear on their long-term goals, making them great candidates for development programs.
 They share a drive to achieve, individually and as a team, and support and encourage growth.

 Social skills are usually important for HiPo employees.
 They adapt their personalities to different responsibilities and changing circumstances.
 Common traits include extroversion, warmth, and social influence.

 A strong understanding of the value of leadership, finally, is imperative for HiPos.
-They understand and respect quality leadership, and aspire to successfully fulfil such roles themselves.
+They understand and respect quality leadership, and aspire to successfully fulfill such roles themselves.
 Early markers include leading smaller teams and displaying strategic thinking.

 The difference between potential and performance